-The CCAP Core connected to the acquiring tunnel MUST send a DEPI Tunnel Update (DTU) Message on the acquiring tunnel to initiate the handover.
+The CCAP Core taking over L2TPv3 MUST send a DEPI Tunnel Update Message on the Standby tunnel to initiate the handover.

-The CCAP Core MUST include a DEPI Tunnel HA State AVP with the tunnel HA state set to InService in the DEPI Tunnel Update Message sent on the acquiring tunnel.
+The CCAP Core MUST include a DEPI Tunnel HA State AVP with the tunnel HA state set to InService in the DEPI Tunnel Update Message.

-The CCAP Core MUST include a DEPI Replaced Tunnel ID AVP with the UTID of the surrendering tunnel in the DEPI Tunnel Update Message sent on the acquiring tunnel.
+The CCAP Core MUST include a DEPI Replaced Tunnel ID AVP with the UTID of the tunnel to be replaced in the DEPI Tunnel Update Message.